adonisk/docs/pages/sdk-windows.md

 ---
 title: Windows SDK
-description: Integrating a windows application using Ezetap .NET sdk
+description: Integrating windows application using a .NET SDK
-type: Client SDK
+type: Client Side
 layout: default
 ---

-This section is for people who have existing windows applications (ver 7 or 8.1) running on a desktop and planning to integrate Ezetap mPoS solution using a standard windows.NET SDK.
+This section is for people who have existing windows applications (ver 7 or 8.1) running on a desktop and planning to integrate Ezetap PoS solution using a standard windows.NET SDK.

-> **Note:** If you are looking for a standalone mPoS solution for windows desktop or tablet, please refer to the ``Ezetap Basic mPoS (for windows)`` documentation
+> **Note:** If you are looking for a standalone PoS solution for windows, please refer `Ezetap Windows PoS` documentation

 ####What do you need to get started####